 Here is all our wood cut and ready to be assembled.

 After cutting the wood, we then used our Kreg Jig to create pockets.
-If you do not have one I would suggest buying one, here or here.
-There are more expensive ones, but we use the cheaper one and it works great.
+If you do not have one I would suggest buying one, our favorite is the Kreg Jig K5.
+This is one of the more expensive ones, but we have used a cheaper one, Kreg Jig Mini, and it works also.

 Here is a diagram on where we place our pockets (=*).
 If there are *** together that means for the width of board place one pocket on each end and one pocket in the center of the board.